-A DU Approve/Eligible or LP Accept/Eligible loan is insurable provided it meets the following underwriting overlays\:

-- Exterior only appraisals or evaluations, property inspection waivers, AVMs or BPOs are not permitted - Geographic Exclusions: None
+- A DU Approve/Eligible or LPASM Accept/Eligible loan is insurable provided it meets the requirements described in Section 2 of the TrueGuide and the following underwriting overlays1: - One or more borrowers must have at least one FICO score - Exterior only appraisals or evaluations, property inspection waivers, AVMs or BPOs are not permitted - Geographic Exclusions: None

-A DU Approve/Ineligible or LP Accept/Ineligible loan that meets National MI's AUS Plus Overlay requirements is insurable if:
+A DU Approve/Ineligible or LPASM Accept/Ineligible loan that meets National MI's AUS Plus Overlay requirements is insurable if:

-- AUS ineligibility due to LTV >95% to 97% - AUS ineligibility due to ARM plan/type and that plan/type meets National MI's Standard ARM Guidelines in section 3.1.4 - AUS ineligibility for primary residence due to cash-out refinance loan purpose to 85% LTV
+- AUS ineligibility due to LTV >95% to 97% (Fixed rate only) - AUS ineligibility due to ARM plan/type and that plan/type meets National MI's Standard ARM Guidelines in section 3.1.4 - AUS ineligibility for primary residence due to cash-out refinance loan purpose to 85% LTV

-Occupancy Loan Purpose Property Type Loan Amount Maximum LTV/CLTV Minimum FICO Maximum DTI STANDARD MARKET GUIDELINES Primary Residence Purchase or Rate / Term Refinance or Construction to Permanent Single Family Condo or Co-op Manufactured Hm \$417,000 97% 620 Per AUS Approval Cash-Out Refinance Single Family Condo or Co-op Manufactured Hm \$417,000 85% 620 Per AUS Approval Purchase or Rate / Term Refinance or Construction to Permanent Two-Unit \$533,850 90% 620 Per AUS Approval Second Home Purchase or Rate / Term Refinance or Construction to Permanent Single Family Condo or Co-op Manufactured Hm \$417,000 90% 620 Per AUS Approval Investment Property Purchase or Construction to Permanent Single Family Condo or Co-op \$417,000 85% 680 Per AUS Approval
+Occupancy Loan Purpose Property Type 2 Loan Amount 3 Maximum LTV/CLTV Minimum FICO Maximum DTI STANDARD MARKET GUIDELINES Primary Residence Purchase or Rate / Term Refinance or Construction to Permanent Single Family Condo or Co-op Manufactured Hm \$417,000 97% 620 Per AUS Approval Cash-Out Refinance Single Family Condo or Co-op Manufactured Hm \$417,000 85% 620 Per AUS Approval Purchase or Rate / Term Refinance or Construction to Permanent Two-Unit \$533,850 90% 620 Per AUS Approval Second Home Purchase or Rate / Term Refinance or Construction to Permanent Single Family Condo or Co-op Manufactured Hm \$417,000 90% 620 Per AUS Approval Investment Property Purchase or Rate / Term Refinance or Construction to Permanent Single Family Condo or Co-op \$417,000 85% 680 Per AUS Approval

-- \ When there are differences between agency and National MI requirements, lenders must originate to the more restrictive of the two guidelines.
-This rule applies at the level of individual policy topics. - \\ Construction to Permanent excludes condos and co-ops Single-wide manufactured homes must be in GSE approved/eligible developments - \\\ Maximum Amounts for AK and HI are \$625,500 (1 unit) and \$800,775 (2 units)
+- When there are differences between agency and National MI requirements, lenders must originate to the more restrictive of the two guidelines.
+This rule applies at the level of individual policy topics. - Construction to Permanent excludes condos and co-ops Single-wide manufactured homes must be in GSE approved/eligible developments - Maximum Amounts for AK and HI are \$625,500 (1 unit) and \$800,775 (2 units)